makeabilitylab/physcomp/electronics/electricity-basics.md

 And just like we can use "energy" of flowing water to do work—*e.g.,* to spin a turbine—so too can we use flowing current to do work.
 As electrons move through a circuit and perform work (drive a motor, heat up a wire, turn on a light), they begin to lose their "electric potential."

-TODO: insert that animation I use in lecture here of charges moving up gaining electric potential and then using that work would rops potential.

 <!-- "Another way to think of voltage is as the electric potential difference between two points in an electric field.
 It is similar to the difference in the potential energy of a cannonball at the top of a ladder as opposed to one at the top of a tall tower.
 Both cannonballs exist in the earth’s gravitational field, they both have potential energy, and it took some work to get them both into position.
 When they are released, the cannonball on the top of the tower will have more energy when it hits the ground than the cannonball dropped from the top of the ladder, because it had a larger potential energy due to its position."
 From https://learning.oreilly.com/library/view/practical-electronics-components/9781449373221/ch01.html -->